jacksoncouse/jacksoncouse.github.io/_posts/2015-01-01-hello-again-world.md

 keywords: website,wedesign,Jekyll,Ruby,static generator
 ---

 I bought my first domain name - _jacksoncouse.com_ - on January 5th, 2006.
 Since then, I've been through several site designs and redesigns.
-For nine years I hacked things together as best I could with no formal training, but plenty of spare time, and a lot of learning by failing.
+I've hacked things together as best I could with no formal training (but plenty of spare time) and a lot of learning by failing.

 The last version of my site was made with [Stacey](http://staceyapp.com/), a file-based PHP content management system written by [Anthony Kolber](http://www.kolber.info).
 It was 2009, and the big open-source CMSs were both kind-of rough and way too complicated at the same time.
 I really liked the stripped-down logic of a file based website for my showing portfolio.
 It made sense.
 It still makes sense!